 These two programs have the same Critical Competency, MAP, and Studio Art requirements.
 While the Honours program requires two more general Art History courses, it also requires 12 more credits in honours-specific study (including an honours project, a MAP 400 seminar, and a language requirement).
-The BA MAP in Art History provides almost twice as many Electives, offering flexibility with less concentration.
+The BA MAP in Art History provides almost twice as many Electives.

-BA Visual Art or BA Honours Visual Art?
+BA Visual Art or BA Honours Visual Art

 The BA Honours Visual Arts requires one more 200-level Studio course, and more than twice as many Art History courses than the BA Visual Arts requires.
-It also has fewer electives, but culminates with a Graduate Exhibition approved through faculty supervision and portfolio review.
+It also has fewer electives, but culminates with a Graduate Exhibition (approved through faculty supervision and portfolio review).
 The Honours exhibition takes place at a location approved by the student's supervisor (including at the Fifth Parallel Gallery, with a successful exhibition proposal to the gallery).
 Honours degrees generally have higher GPA requirements than non-honours programs.
-Take the Honours for more in-depth study in to art history, theory, and criticism, plus the exhibition requirement!
+Take the Honours for more in-depth study in art history, theory, and criticism, and the opportunity to exhibit your art work!